-Substituting it in (\ref{16}), we obtain the T-expansion: formula (\ref{1}) with $\nu(k)$ (\ref{2}).
+where $\nu_{z}(k_{j})$ is the Fourier-component of the potential $U(|x_{1}-x_{2}|)$, and $k_{j}=\pi j/L_{x}$.
+Then the Fourier-component of the zero-expansion of the potential $U(|x_{1}-x_{2}|)+U(L_{x}-|x_{1}-x_{2}|)$ reads Substituting it in (\ref{16}), we obtain the T-expansion: formula (\ref{1}) with $\nu(k)$ (\ref{2}).
 That is, \textit{the T-expansion for a system with boundaries follows from the exact zero-series (\ref{16}), (\ref{17}) with regard for images that are really lacking in the system}.
-In this case, the account for the image changes strongly the Fourier-components of the potential: a half becomes zero, and another half is doubled.
-Formulas (\ref{30}), (\ref{31}) prove also the above assertion that the expansion of a potential in a Fourier series for a cyclic system gives formulas (\ref{12}), (\ref{13}), and (\ref{15}), if $x_{1}-x_{2}$ is taken as the argument of the function.
+In this case, the account for the image strongly modifies the Fourier components of the potential: half of them become zero and the other half is doubled.
+Formulae (\ref{30}), (\ref{31}) prove also the above statement that the expansion of a potential in a Fourier series for a cyclic system gives formulae (\ref{12}), (\ref{13}), and (\ref{15}), if $x_{1}-x_{2}$ is taken as the argument of the function.